dyoo/whalesong/README.md

   * Adds play-sound
     (assumes a browser with html5 audio support) Contributed by Emmanuel Schanzer and Darren Cruse
+  * Bug fixes by Vishesh Yadav
+  * The flag --as-standalone-xhtml is now --as-standalone-html and produces standalone html rather than xhtml.

 Note: The implementation of parameters works fine,
       as long as you don't mix parameterize with non-local-exits